KCreate/leonardschuetz.ch/server/resources/about/2_skills/article.md

 ****
 # TL;DR

 Below is a list of stuff I have worked with.
-I'm not saying I'm an expert at these, they are just things i have used.
+I'm not saying I'm an expert at these, they are just things I have used.

 **JavaScript**
 **Node.js**